sponkmonk/NjRat-0.7d-Horror-Edition/README.md

 # NjRat-0.7d-Horror-Edition

-## .::FULL VIDEO SHOWCASE FEATURES:
+## .::(outdated) FULL VIDEO SHOWCASE FEATURES:
 ### https://streamable.com/ey1ozb
-## .::VIDEO MIRRORS
+## .::(outdated) VIDEO MIRRORS
 ### https://sendvid.com/ukyztx3f
 ### https://streamja.com/5qk50
 ##

-.:: NEWEST FEATURES: added disable UAC for admin stub purpsoes
+.:: NEWEST FEATURES: added GUI to clipboard and set cipboard text

 .:: NOTE: Do not use UAC if you are already admin privileges or the payload will not execute, use Check Admin first!!